To create an inclusive culture that celebrates disability as an area of diversity while ensuring equitable experiences for all students and learners.

 Students in dual degree programs will follow the procedures established by the school or division in which the courses are taught.

-Disclosing all relevant information to Student Disability Services (SDS) is essential to establishing a disability/eligibility for services or accommodations and ensuring what is provided will be effective in meeting needs.
-Once registered with SDS and approved to use accommodations or services, students have a choice about how much information is shared beyond that point and students retain the right to request/use accommodations or to elect not to.
-Disclosure is a personal choice and students are always free to provide whatever information they are comfortable sharing, but Disability Services processes preserve confidentiality for students who prefer to disclose only what is needed (the accommodation or services).
+Disclosing all relevant information to Student Disability Services (SDS) is essential to establishing eligibility for services or accommodations and ensuring what is provided will be effective in meeting needs.
+Once registered with SDS and approved to use accommodations or services, students/learners have a choice about how much information is shared beyond that point and students/learners retain the right to request/use accommodations or to elect not to.
+Disclosure is a personal choice and students/learners are always free to provide whatever information they are comfortable sharing.
+Student Disability Services processes preserve confidentiality for students/learners who prefer to disclose only what is needed to instructors or others related to their academic program(i.e. their letter of approved accommodations/services.)

 For any concerns with disability-related requests, accommodations, or services, please refer to JHU’s Grievance Procedures for Students with Disabilities page.